How is Platelet Rich Plasma (PRP) Performed:

 The blood draw, centrifugation and skin cleansing over the treated area will usually be done by one of our trained medical assistants.
 The PRP injections are always done by Dr. Van Reken.

-- If i get multiple skin areas treated the same day will I get a discount?
+- If I get multiple skin or orthopedic areas treated with PRP the same day will I get a discount?

 - If PRP injections into joints are so good, why don't all the joint specialists use them?